Development of a Compton Imager Setup: Experimental setup

 The detectors are sensitive to optical photons which can create noise events in edge pixels of the detector by creating electron-hole pairs in CZT, hence the entire setup has to be light-tight.
 As a first step, we do not put any indicator LEDs on any of the circuit boards.
 Next, we mount the detectors and the radioactive source in a 30~cm $\times$ 30~cm $\times$ 60~cm aluminium box, which is further covered with a black cloth.
 The box is lined with 5~mm lead sheets for safety of the operator.
 The detectors are mounted at right angles to each other, with a vertical detector (``Det~V'', detector ID~21065) serving as the scatterer and a horizontal detector (``Det~H'', detector ID~17177) serving as the absorber of scattered radiation (Figure~\ref{fig:setup_image}).

-Radioactive sources are enclosed in a thick brass shield with a cylindrical hole of 5~mm diameter and $24~$mm depth for collimating the radiation.
-The source holder can be mounted at different heights so that photons are incident on Det~V at varied angles.
-The collimation is sufficient to ensure that direct incidence of photons on Det~H is small.
+Radioactive sources are enclosed in a thick brass shield with a cylindrical hole of 5~mm diameter and $24~$mm depth for collimating the radiation such that most of the photons are incident on just the detector being used as a scatterer. \updatetwo{We verify this by measuring the number of 81~keV photons detected in each detector, and find that Det~V receives 10 times more photons as compare to Det~H.} The source holder can be mounted at different heights so that photons are incident on Det~V at varied angles.
 Exact source location is measured mechanically to validate the source positions reconstructed from data.